FixPlus/MazeGame/README.md

 Use "make all" to compile all

 Use "make clean" to clean compiled binary files

+#About

+This project was created for educational purposes as study project in MIPT
+(2019 - 2020)

+#Platform

+Now it's only working on Linux platforms, but it's planned to make it run under Windows platform

 # Primary TODO list for the project: